Vegari-1/Common/README.md

 ## How to run a docker-compose

-* First, it is necessary to create a folder locally in which all microservices will be located
+* First, it is necessary to create a folder locally in which all microservices will be located.
-* After cloning all microservices, it is necessary to add `docker-compose.yml` file to the newly created folder
+* After cloning all microservices, it is necessary to add `docker-compose.yml`, `.env` and `.dockerignore` files and `monitoring` and `sql` folders to the newly created folder.
-* Open the terminal and position yourself in the newly created folder
+* Open the terminal and position yourself in the newly created folder.
 * Run the command:

 ```